eslint/eslint/docs/rules/no-unsafe-optional-chaining.md

 ## Rule Details

 This rule aims to detect some cases where the use of optional chaining doesn't prevent runtime errors.
-In particular, it flags optional chains in positions where short-circuiting to `undefined` causes throwing a TypeError afterward.
+In particular, it flags optional chaining expressions in positions where short-circuiting to `undefined` causes throwing a TypeError afterward.

 Examples of **incorrect** code for this rule: